 Wraith is one of the most popular characters for pro players – for good reason.
 She is perfect for pushing, retreating, and rotating, making her a natural choice S Tier.
 Her tactical movement abilities are massively influential on matches, helping her escape tough engagements or third-partying, or to push teams at the drop of a hat (or the charge of an ultimate).

-Season 8 seemed like it was putting the final nail in the TTV_Wraith coffin, with the drastic changes to her hitbox, making her larger and therefore easier to land shots on, but Season 9 has offered our girl some respite, in the form of Low Profile being removed, meaning Wraith no longer takes 5% extra damage due to her small stature.
+Season 8 seemed like it was putting the final nail in the Wraith coffin, with the drastic changes to her hitbox, making her larger and therefore easier to land shots on, but Season 9 offered our girl some respite in the form of Low Profile being removed, meaning Wraith no longer takes 5% extra damage due to her small stature.

-Bloodhound retains their place in S Tier in Season 9, thanks to their true tracking and information-gathering ability.
+Bloodhound retains their place in S Tier thanks to their true tracking and information-gathering ability.
 Respawn Entertainment described Bloodhound’s performance in Season 5 as “[leaving] a lot to be desired” – and we agree.
 Now upgraded to a “god-like tracker”, Bloodhound is really leading the pack.
 The previous scan range buff to Eye of the Allfather (Tactical Ability) really helped, but now paired with the Ult Beast of the Hunt – Bloodhound becomes impossible to escape.
-Scanning enemies during the Ult becomes a mere 6 seconds cooldown.
+Scanning enemies during the Ult becomes a mere six second cooldown.